Dissecting Adversarial Robustness of Multimodal LM Agents

 VisualWebArena-Adv

 VisualWebArena-Adv is a set of adversarial tasks based on VisualWebArena, an environment for web-based multimodal agent tasks.
-Each task consists of (1) an original user goal, (2) a trigger image, (3) a targeted adversarial goal, (4) an initial state that the agent starts in, and (5) an evaluation function.
+Each task consists of (1) an original user goal, (2) a trigger image, (3) a targeted adversarial goal, (4) an initial state that the agent starts in, and (5) an evaluation function, which measures the agent's success in executing the targeted adversarial goal.
 The objective of an attack is to make the agent execute the targeted adversarial goal instead of the original user goal by means of bounded perturbations to the trigger image.
-We also ensure that the trigger image appears in the initial state to ensure that it gets the chance to influence the agent's behavior.
+We ensure that the trigger image appears in the initial state to ensure that it gets the chance to influence the agent's behavior.

 VisualWebArena-Adv